KnightOS/KnightOS/docs/libs/libtext.md

 The source for libtext may be found in [src/userspace/lib/libtext/](https://github.com/SirCmpwn/KnightOS/tree/master/src/userspace/lib/libtext).

-libtext uses the ANSI character set.
+libtext uses the Windows-1252 character set, which was selected as the best 8-bit character set with international support.

 The following routines are available: